sivasankarankb/pyfileshare/README.md

 ## Concept
 The `pyfileshare` concept of sharing is unrestricted, progressive reading of files and listing of directories (folders and/or drives).
 The application is divided into two main parts.
 The server which provides the file sharing functionality and the client to view and download files.

+Install the server on the machine from which the files are to be shared.
-You simply add each directory you want to share to the server's settings, giving it a share name.
-Enter the address of the server in the client and press go.
+Then add each directory you want to share to the server's settings, giving it a share name.

+Install the client on any machine from which you wish to access the files.
+Enter the address of the server machine in the client and press go.

+While `pyfileshare` is best used on local networks such as your home or office, it can be accessed from anywhere around the world, if the server port used is forwarded by your ISP.
+Remember that shared files are accessible to __everybody__ that can connect to your machine.
+Do not put private files in shared locations.

+Currently, file transfers are __insecure__.
+No encryption is used.
+Anybody that can see your network traffic can grab the content of the transferred files. __Strong encryption__ will be added in the near future.

 ## Installation
 First install a recent version of Python 3 from https://python.org.